benhe119/clamav-osquery/README.md

 + url: Url to download ClamAV databases.
 Right now the extension is hardcoded to download main.cvd, daily.cvd, and bytecode.cvd.
 + port: Port to connect to the url.
 + time: How often the extensiono should update the ClamAV databases.
 By default the extension will update the databases every 7 days.
 + update: Whether the extension should update databases.
 Set it to false to disable updates.
+When executed the extension will load the ClamAV databases into memory, this will cause the extension to use a large amount of RAM ~680MB.
+Once the extension is done executing it releases the databases from memory.

 This extension has been tested on:
 + Debian 9 (Stretch)